superjeffreyc/Fly-Swatter/README.md

 ## How to run using the Processing IDE
 - Download Processing at https://processing.org/
 - Run processing.exe
-- Make sure Python mode is installed
+- If you want to run the Python implementation, make sure you install Python mode
-- Open fly_swatter.pyde
+- Open fly_swatter.pyde (Python) or fly_swatter.pde (Java)
 - Click run and enjoy!

 ## How to run using the command line (Java only)